willwhitney/willwhitney.github.io/_posts/2024-12-12-computing-inside-ai.md

 There are huge open questions about what this will look like.
 Where will generative UI first be useful?
 How will we share and distribute the experiences that we make by collaborating with the model, if they only exist as a large model's context?
 Will we even want to?
 What new kinds of experiences will be possible?
 How will any of this actually work?
 Should models generate UI as code, or generate raw pixels directly?

 I don't know these answers yet.
-We will simply have to experiment and find out.
+We'll have to experiment and find out!

 > Thanks to [Michael Chang](https://x.com/mmmbchang?s=21&t=z068JnyK1Ebi5cT1b1tUEA) for discussions that inspired this whole line of thought.
-Thanks also to [Jonas Degrave](https://www.engraved.blog) and [Cinjon Resnick](https://x.com/cinjoncin) for feedback and discussion about earlier versions of this post.
+Thanks also to [Jonas Degrave](https://www.engraved.blog), [Cinjon Resnick](https://x.com/cinjoncin), and [Andrew Lampinen](https://lampinen.github.io) for feedback and discussion about earlier versions of this post.